AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 </div>

 ### Upcoming Features
-- Undo changes: Quickly revert mistaken edits or deletions
+- Undo changes: Quickly revert mistaken edits or deletions.
-- Reminders: Stay on top of application deadlines with a new deadline field for companies (`d/DEADLINE`) and a `remind` command to view upcoming deadlines and overdue applications
+- Reminders: Stay on top of application deadlines with a new deadline field for companies (`d/DEADLINE`) and a `remind` command to view upcoming deadlines and overdue applications.

 ---